 Apple Pay

 Apple Pay is a secure, contactless payment method that allows customers to pay using their Apple devices with Face ID/Touch ID authentication.
-Once Apple Pay is enabled and integrated, it appears on your Checkout page as a payment option, providing a frictionless checkout experience for international customers.
+Once Apple Pay is enabled and integrated, it appears on your Checkout page as a payment option, providing a frictionless checkout experience for customers.
 Know more about

 .